Last updated on Feb 05, 2019

 To improve your user experience and expand collaboration options, Mailtrap allows you to forward all caught messages to the real email addresses and domains automatically.
 In the Auto Forward tab you can create a list of rules for automatic forwarding.
 Select “Email” or “Domain”, enter an email address or domain value, then click on the Add Rule button.
 Once those emails and/or domains are verified, all messages trapped into this inbox will be automatically forwarded according to the specified rules.

-Tip: The number of forwarding rules you can create for one inbox depends on the subscription plan you currently use.
+Tip: The number of forwarding rules you can create for one inbox depends on the billing plan you currently use.

 Moreover, your inbox has an email address where you can send messages.
 It can be enabled in the Email Address tab:

-To get details on subscription plans, follow this link or press Upgrade button in your account.
+To get details on billing plans, follow this link or press Upgrade button in your account.

 Use Mailtrap API